jkomoros/CASsim/README.md

 `scoreConfig(normalizedSimOptions) => an array of info objects describing what the score at each index of frameScorer means.
 A null or undefined entry means 'do not show this to a user'.
-If not null, it should be an object with: `id`: a consistent ID, `title`:for displaying what that runs means to a user, `color`: a CSS color value for the color of the run in the chart.
+If not null, it should be an object with: `id`: a consistent ID, `title`:for displaying what that runs means to a user (if omitted, the id will be converted to a reasonable title), `color`: a CSS color value for the color of the run in the chart.

 `successScorer(frameScore, normalizedSimOptions) => 0.0 if failure, 1.0 if full
 success, negative numbers to say indeterminate` This is the method that is